 I was one of the selected artists of the IFFTI [International Fashion Foundation] Polimoda Conference 2015, held in Florence, Italy, and in 2016 in Venice, Italy during the Venice Architecture Biennal.

 The work that was selected is ‘INTERVENING SPACE: Reframing conventions’, which is still highly relevant today.
 This work is about my query into the convention of ‘sitting’.
-I noticed that a huge portion of her day was spent sitting down.
+I noticed that a huge portion of my day was spent sitting down.
 This behavior is a reflection and consequence of the Western societal conditioning, largely experienced in the office-culture.
 I translated this routine into a performance by magnifying, repeating and isolating the act of sitting.
 During the performance I am seated on the same chair for a period of eight hours straight without performing any other human action.
 Becoming aware of one’s body is a fundamental pillar in this respect.